 COLOR OF NIGHT: Theatrical & Director's Cut Blu-ray (Hollywood Pictures, 1994) Kino Lorber

 At $4 million dollars, the original budget director, Richard Rush thought he could make it for, Color of Night (1994) might have emerged as a taut and tenacious dark thriller with sexual undertones and plenty of excitement.
-At $40 million – the amount it actually took to bring it to the screen, Color of Night emerged instead as an over-produced, grotesquely bungled affair – literally and figuratively - its only thrills to be had, from a pseudo flash of star, Bruce Willis’ manhood (at least, in the director’s cut) bouncing in an underwater sequence, and, the blatant and gratuitous full-on nudity of his uncannily asexual co-star, Jane March, donning all manner of thoroughly unconvincing disguises, but whose love-making sequences with Willis in either the theatrical or director’s cut, proved she possessed the essential perkiness to pull it off, though regrettably, precious little else to hold our attention with her clothes on.
-Color of Night attempts, rather inanely, to wrap the enigma of a typical – and woefully pedestrian – whodunit inside a convoluted riddle of psycho-babble and cosmically flawed transvestitism run amok.
+At $40 million – the amount it actually took to bring it to the screen, Color of Night instead, exited the pantheon as an over-stuffed, grotesquely bungled affair – literally and figuratively - its only thrills, derived from a pseudo-flash of star, Bruce Willis’ manhood (at least, in the director’s cut) bouncing in an underwater sequence.
+This, presumably, was meant to offset the gratuitous full-on nudity of his uncannily asexual co-star, Jane March, donning all manner of thoroughly unconvincing disguises, but whose love-making sequences with Willis in either the theatrical or director’s cut, proved she possessed the essential perkiness to pull it off, though regrettably, precious little else to hold our attention with her clothes on.
+Color of Night tries hard, though rather inanely, to wrap the enigma of a typical – and woefully pedestrian – whodunit inside a convoluted riddle of psycho-babble and cosmically flawed transvestitism run amok.
 Rush wanted a sleeper.
 The studio – ironically Disney, under its Hollywood Pictures banner – demanded a brooding Hitchcockian suspense epic.
 Neither was satisfied with the end result – nor, did allowing Rush to reassemble the picture after its box office implosion theatrically, as he saw fit with a ‘director’s cut’ – adding another 20-plus-minutes of crotch-baring ennui and weirdly orchestrated killings - do anything more to enhance or clarify the leaden plotting.
 Matthew Chapman and Billy Ray’s screenplay is a gumbo of gawd-awfulness and puts so many red herrings up along the way, the resultant ‘big reveal’ at the end is not so much for the audience’s benefit as mere, sad necessity to link the elements left otherwise to dangle loosely as a pair of stretched testicles in the wind.

 A word about Jane Marsh – cast by producer, Andrew Vajna as the slightly buck-toothed and buxom little tart/twink of a girl, playing three separate roles – all of them, badly – a superficial lesbian playmate for headcase/nymphomaniac, Sondra (Leslie Ann Warren), Ritchie - a transgender introvert in group therapy, and, Rose – the sexually liberated, heterosexual playmate of psychiatrist, Bob Moore (Scott Bakula), before migrating those naughty thoughts and deeds over to his best friend, New York head shrinker, Bill Capa (Bruce Willis), who could use a little fine-tuning of his own psyche.
 Behind the scenes, Marsh was not happy about doing such explicit sex scenes – a sentiment echoed by her husband, Carmine Zozzora.
 Willis had introduced Zozzora to Marsh.
 But when they married just as production was getting underway, Zozzora elected to make certain demands about the way his wife’s unmentionables were being photographed on celluloid.
 In lieu of compassion, modesty or even honesty, Capa gets his knob repeatedly polished by this devious little minx who floats in and out of his life after Moore is brutally slaughtered while working overtime at his downtown office.
 There is something queerly incestuous about Capa’s cavalier seduction of his dead friend’s best girl; Moore, barely in his grave before Capa allows himself to just savage and ravage Rose, in the pond, in the shower, splayed across a cocktail table, sweating up the bed, doggy-style, etc. et al (you get the picture…widescreen – a whole lotta sex goin’ on) yet, tinged with the unflattering pall of pedophilia.
 Despite her sophisticated tease, Marsh’s Rose looks as though she has just had her first period last week.
 So, Color of Night quickly decelerates from a cagey noir-styled thriller with a thoroughly fucked up femme fatale into softcore kabuki theater for the uninhibited and outrageous.